jordan4ibanez/Project_Zero/README.md

 9. Zombie is poofed into GC collection positive scan.
 Adios.

 Players will be handled slightly differently.
 Connect/disconnect is their primary physics engine container mutation.

+---

+### Models

+Models exist in the ModelContainer.
+Models are a wrapper class around Raylib's model, texture, and animation implementations.
+As these are objects an entity can gain acces to the object pointer easily.
+Due to D's excellent garbage collected nature, when an entity ceases to exist, the model will still be in the ModelContainer as it still has a pointer reference in the container's associative array.
+Models are created upon program load, and are cleaned up on program exit.